-COST TO prepare and file a PATENT patent Plus examination costs
+COST TO prepare and file a Utility patent application Plus examination costs

 In this regard, for most inventors, the cost to prepare and file a patent application (i.e., secure patent pendency) is more important because it is the minimum you need to spend to establish patent pendency and launch your product.

 Read more about how the costs can fluctuate based on the strategy that you employ in Patent Cost Framework and Cash Flow.